 People travel for different reasons and just because you join our Australian Cricket Tour of Pakistan, doesn’t mean you want to see the spectacular North, but do consider it.
 The region is Pakistan’s primary tourist destination, and it is easy to know why, by imagery alone.
 Thus, plan your cricket tour so you can also join our incredible road trip!

-We’ll drive from and fly back to Islamabad over 8 fantastic nights.
+Following the 3rd Test in Lahore, we’ll drive to Islamabad for one night and then fly to and Gilgit for 7 nights in this incredible region.
 Experiencing Pakistan’s stretch of one the world’s most spectacular highways is a life box to tick.
 And it's not just driving the Karakoram Highway, but experiencing the Hunza District and culture.
 Hunza Valley Tourism is the lifeline of the Hunza People who embrace visitors year-round.

 Late-March is not the best time to visit but the Hunza Valley is just starting to spring bloom.
-And not being long into spring, late ‘winter surges’ can still disrupt flights, thus we will drive north.
-We wouldn’t want to be on board only then to be told Gilgit Airport is closed.
-We trust the weather will be good for flying to back Islamabad in April.
+And not being long into spring, late ‘winter surges’ can still disrupt flights.
+We will trust the weather gods will allow us to fly from and back to Islamabad on April 3.

 We’d love to drive to China and on our return to Gilgit go west over Shandur Pass (annual polo festivalJuly 7 - 9) to Chitral, Peshawar, and Khyber Pass however Shandur Pass is closed until May, thus we must go from & to Islamabad!

-Day 2 will be our longest drive as we creep & crawl 330km to Gilgit in incredible scenery that includes Nanga Parbat, the world’s 9th highest mountain (8126m).
+Day 2 we fly to Gilgit.
+We would love to drive through Khyber-Pakhtunkhwa to Abbottabad however your travel insurance is invalid in the province, so we won't go there, albeit briefly!
+Arriving in Gilgit late morning, we check in and then hit the road to Nanga Parbat, the world’s 9th highest mountain (8126m).
 From Nanga Parbat viewpoint you can drive and trek (2-3hrs) to delightful Fairy Meadows, but sadly the meadow is closed until May.
 Having waited 24 years for a Pakistan Cricket Tour, we can’t moan it being the wrong time of year!

-With 3 nights in Gilgit, Day 3 is without driving to recover from the taxing drive the days before.
-Your ‘spare day’ can be spent exploring Gilgit's Bazaars filled with Chinese crafts, spices, foods, and fabrics if not hiking the easy local trails to Kargah Buddha and Victory Monument of Taj Mughal.
+With 3 nights in Gilgit, Day 3 is a casual day exploring the Naltar Valley and Satrangi Lake, the lake of 7 colours.
+The late afternoon can be invested in Gilgit's Bazaars filled with Chinese crafts, spices, foods, and fabrics if not hiking the easy local trails to Kargah Buddha and Victory Monument of Taj Mughal.

 Day 4 will be spent driving (casually) the Shandur-Gilgit Road along the Gilgit River.
 We will have lunch in Gupis before returning to Gilgit for dinner.